core-wg/href/draft-ietf-core-href.md

 two sections for scheme and authority or one section for discard, but never both of these alternatives.

-Each of the sections in the abstract form can be unset ("null"),
+Each of the sections in the abstract form can be _not set_ ("null"),
 <!-- "not defined" in RFC 3986 -->
 except for discard,
 which is always an unsigned integer or `true`.
 If scheme and/or authority are non-null, discard is set to `true`.

-When ingesting a CRI reference that is in interchange form, those sections are filled in from interchange form (unset sections are filled with null), and the following steps are performed:
+When ingesting a CRI reference that is in interchange form, those sections are filled in from interchange form (sections not set are filled with null), and the following steps are performed:

 * If the array is empty, replace it with `[0]`.